Parameter Estimation For Multivariate Generalized Gaussian Distributions: Problem formulation

 \subsection{Definitions}

 The probability density function of an MGGD in $\mathbb{R}^p$ is defined by~\cite{Kotz-68}

-for any $\mathbf{x} \in \mathbb{R}^p$, where $\mathbf{M}$ is a $p\times p$ symmetric real scatter matrix, $\mathbf{x}^T$ is the transpose of the vector $\mathbf{x}$, and $h\left( \cdot \right)$ is a so-called density generator defined by
+for any $\mathbf{x} \in \mathbb{R}^p$, where $\mathbf{M}$ is a $p\times p$ symmetric real scatter matrix, $\mathbf{x}^T$ is the transpose of the vector $\mathbf{x}$, and $h_{m,\beta}\left( \cdot \right)$ is a so-called density generator defined by

 for any $y \in \mathbb{R}^+$, where $m$ and $\beta$ are the MGGD scale and shape parameters.
 The matrix $\mathbf{M}$ will be normalized in this paper according to $\tr\left( \mathbf{M} \right)=p$, where $\tr(\mathbf{M} )$ is the trace of the matrix $\mathbf{M} $.
-It is interesting to note that making $\beta=0.5$ in \eqref{eq:pdf_MGGD_m} leads to the multivariate Laplace distribution whereas $\beta=1$ corresponds to the multivariate Gaussian distribution.
+It is interesting to note that letting $\beta=1$ corresponds to the multivariate Gaussian distribution.
 Moreover, when $\beta$ tends toward infinity, the MGGD is known to converge in distribution to a multivariate uniform distribution (see~\eqref{eq:representation_stochastique}).